 June 2010: The Original Samsung Galaxy S hits the market.

 The original Samsung Galaxy S smartphone featured an Android operating system, a removable 1500 mAh battery and replaceable storage via a microSD chip.
 However, it was the crystal-clear Super AMOLED display that CNET lovingly described as a “stunning.”
 The size and quality of Samsung Galaxy S screens would become two of the series' most talked-about features, through to the present day.

 May 2011: The S2's bigger screen but slimmer body proves to be a major hit.

 The Samsung Galaxy S2 sold more than 10 million units in its first five months, establishing the Galaxy S as the premier line of Android smartphones and one of the top handheld devices on the market.

 This model improved upon the size and quality of its predecessor’s display, but its most acclaimed feature was a light, thin design that made the phone remarkably easy to handle.
 Engadget described the S2's thin profile as “a stunning feat of engineering.”

 May 2012: The S3 kicks off a series of battery innovations.

-The Galaxy S3 featured a 2,100 mAH battery that was one of the bigger smartphone batteries around, and 40% more powerful than the one the Galaxy S released 2 years prior.
-As a result, the phone was able to withstand the battery drain with its high-performing Exynos Quad processor.
+The Galaxy S3 featured a 2,100 mAH battery that was one of the bigger smartphone batteries around and 40% more powerful than the one the Galaxy S released 2 years prior.
+As a result, the phone was able to withstand battery drain, even with its high-performing Exynos Quad processor.